Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - A laser has been added for the Nursery vent.
   - A new medical kit is located in the Spy insertion point.
   - Cam.
 Net. support added with new cameras located in the 1st and 2nd floor hallways.
 ---
-- Enhanced Museum:
-  - The Cafe computer objectives have been reduced to 12 seconds to neutralize.
-  - All door entrances leading into Storage are only accessible to the Mercenaries.
-  - If Café Outside is neutralized, the door entrances leading to Storage will unlock in Exhibition.
-  - If Café Inside is neutralized, the door entrances leading to Storage will unlock in Monolith.
-  - *Bug fixed:* Removed the glass panels in Cafe Inside to prevent an exploit where Mercenaries can see Spies in Motion Vision through the ceiling.
-  - *Bug fixed:* Spies in the Monolith vents could be seen from Cafe's outside fake backdrop material.
----
 - Enhanced Orphanage:
   - Cam.
 Net. has been completely redesigned with five new ones: two located in first and second floor's hallways and one in the courtyard.